 Insulating your coop

 Although it’s not completely necessary, insulating your coop will make you sure that there aren’t any leaks or holes in your coop.
 Keeping your coop warm will also help your chickens to keep laying.
 You can either use insulation sheets that you can get in any hardware store or a few layers of cardboard if you’re in a budget.
+However the best kind is a natural one to keep your coop safe, like these cork sheets.

 Whatever you use, make sure to cover it!
 Otherwise your chickens may just peck it away.